ryZhangHason/ryZhangHason.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a college student at The Hong Kong Polytechnic University, majoring in Social Policy.
+I am a college student at the Hong Kong Polytechnic University, majoring in Social Policy.

 About Me
 ------
-I am a passionate researcher in the fields of Organizational Behavior, Bureaucracy, and Computational Methods in Social Science.
+I am a passionate researcher in the fields of Organization Studies, Bureaucracy, and Computational Methods in Social Science.

 Research
 ------